tonydifranco/xgboostjson/README.md

 ## Notes
 * model results may not be entirely reproducibile between R and Python even when setting the seed on both platforms
 * the main takeaway is that there are huge performance gains by converting the model object to your webserver's native language
-* suggestion for improvement... implement this directly in the [xgboost source code](https://github.com/dmlc/xgboost/blob/master/src/tree/tree_model.cc)
-  * it would require much less code since you can access the tree object and properties directly without need for the regex pre-processing